ilovemaltesers/groupomania/README.md

    `npm install`
    `cd server` (back-end)
    `npm install`
 3. Database Setup:
+   In PostgreSQL
-    .Create a MySQL database for your project.
+   Create a new database, restore database
-    .Import the SQL dump file located in the project's root directory:
-    `mysql -u your-username -p your-database-name < GroupomaniaBackup.sql`

    Alternatively you can just copy and paste the dumpfile into your IDE (e.g., pgAdmin) and run the query.
 This will populate and create all the schemas.